University of the Witwatersrand: Student demographics

 Like other South African universities, the University of Witwatersrand promotes diversity in order to address the widespread inequality and injustice caused by apartheid across South Africa.
 For this reason, the university's admission policies promote diversity and Black Economic Empowerment by admitting students from a wide range of backgrounds.
 These policies enable the university to assemble a diverse student body that reflects the demographic profile of South Africa's Gauteng region across a wide array of traits, including race, gender, socio-economic background, urban and rural geographic origin, culture, ethnicity, disability, religion, sexual orientation, national origin, and other traits.

-Racial composition

-The racial composition of the university's student population is as follows:

 Gender composition

 The gender composition of the university is shown below.

 Wits Enterprise

 Wits Enterprise is wholly owned by University of the Witwatersrand, Johannesburg to commercialise the intellectual property of the university.
 They are also responsible for short courses, technology transfer and research support.